Exporting data¶

 When migrating multiple files at once (for example when calling ibexa:migrations:migrate

-they are executed in alphabetical order.
+without options), they're executed in alphabetical order.

 user-context¶